sfaut/zimbra/README.md

 4th `Zimbra::send()` parameter is an array of **attachments**.

-Basically, an **attachment** is an array or an object containing 2 values :
+Basically, an **attachment** is an anonymous object (or an array) containing 2 properties :
 - `basename` : the name + extension of the attached file
 - A type `buffer`, `file` or `stream` and its related value

-Types description :
+Description details :
 - `file` : the value represents the file full path to attach
 - `buffer` : the value represents the raw data to attach
 - `stream` : the value is the stream resource to attach